Still Accepting Fall 2015 Applications!!!!!!

 Most public schools pay for their students to attend

-Please download the dual enrollment brochure in the menu on the right and read the information below for admission criterea, how to apply and information sessions for students and parents.
+Please download the dual enrollment brochure and read the information below for admission criterea, how to apply, and information sessions for students and parents.

-- Be at least 14 years of age and pursuing a high school diploma.
+- enrolled in at least one high school class and pursuing a high school diploma,

 - Be maintaining a high school cumulative GPA of 2.5 or higher.

-- Have an established a high school transcript, if not your application will be reviewed on a case by case basis.
-A decision will be made by both your high school counselor and the GRCC Dual Enrollment Coordinator.
+- maintaining a high school cumulative GPA of 2.5 or higher, If the student has not yet established a high school transcript, the application will be reviewed on a case by case basis to be decided by both the high school counselor and GRCC's Academic Outreach Office.

 How do you apply?